-How long it takes to charge a Tesla depends on where you’re charging, since there are many charging options, and to a lesser extent, your Tesla model (as some, like the Model 3, have higher charging rates).
+How long it takes to charge a Tesla depends on where you’re charging, since there are many charging options, and to a lesser extent, your Tesla model (as some, like the Model 3 and Model Y, have higher charging rates).

-- Charging at Superchargers – Charging at a Tesla Supercharger while on the road usually takes anywhere from 30 minutes to an hour or more depending on the charger and the vehicle.
+- Charging at Superchargers – Charging at a Tesla Supercharger while on the road usually takes anywhere from 30 minutes to an hour, or sometimes a little more depending on the charger and the vehicle.

 We’ll explain all the details below, in addition to charging costs for a Tesla versus other vehicles.

 The first thing to understand is how charging rates and capacity are expressed for electricity, and the charging method used.

 kW and kWh (and amps)